 “It was, I would say, a sobering experience: these two companies showed us how hard life was in present-day microelectronics,” Nikolay Suetin says.

-Powerchip Corporation, where the delegation was received by its president Peter Chen, is No. 6 company in the world among contracted chip manufacturers.
+Powerchip Corporation, where the delegation was received by its president Peter Chen, is number 6 in the world among contracted chip manufacturers.
 Initially, the company specialized in computer memory chips, so it understands very well how to integrate memory capabilities into modern microelectronic devices that require huge amounts of memory, especially neurochips.

 “Despite the serious pressure, despite the fact that they abandoned their own product development, they are still developing the technology base for creating microchips and still provide all the services for joint development of products with the customer,” Vice President of Skolkovo said.
 “Unlike TSMC, the leader of Taiwanese microelectronics, which is too big to be interested in small batches and small startups like Skolkovo, representatives of Powerchip were very eager to talk to us and would like work with our residents.”